luismidelgado/debi3es/README.md

 # debi3n
-i3wm on debian, from scratch
+debian, i3, from scratch

+caveat emptor: realies heavily on manual user drive for mise en place and usage

 ## install debian for mac netinst firmware
 usb tether with a smartphone that has internet access